-- The Texas Academic Performance Report (TAPR) for the district, compiled by TEA, the state agency that oversees public education, based on academic factors and ratings; - A School Report Card (SRC) for each campus in the district compiled by TEA based on academic factors and ratings; - The district's financial management report, which will include the financial accountability rating assigned to the district by TEA; - The performance ratings of the district's evaluation of community and student engagement using the indicators required by law; and - Information compiled by TEA for the submission of a federal report card that is required by federal law.
+- The Texas Academic Performance Report (TAPR) for the district, compiled by TEA, the state agency that oversees public education, based on academic factors and ratings; - A School Report Card (SRC) for each campus in the district compiled by TEA based on academic factors and ratings; - The district's financial management report, which will include the financial accountability rating assigned to the district by TEA; and - Information compiled by TEA for the submission of a federal report card that is required by federal law.

-Information about all of these can be found on the district's website at www.nordheimisd.org.
+This information can be found on the district's website at www.nordheimisd.org.
 Hard copies of any reports are available upon request to the district's administration office.

-TEA also maintains additional accountability and accreditation information at http://www.texasschoolaccountabilitydashboard.org and http://www.texasscho
+TEA also maintains additional accountability and accreditation information at TEA Performance Reporting Division and the TEA homepage.